 Emotions function as the key motivator behind consumer or user decisions.
 Because of this, they should play a central role in your customer journey mapping exercise.
 After all, even in the largest organizations, decisions are still made by human beings.

 Be visual.
 Don’t be afraid to use different styles, colors, and graphic elements to depict how your customers feel throughout their journey.
 With the amount of graphic tools available today, it seems lazy to use smileys and emojis to convey emotions.

 Touchpoints are the moments where your customer has an interaction with your brand.
 These include advertisements, thank you letters, and even post purchase concerns.

-Everytime a customer engages your brand, remember that that action is goal-driven.
-Break these down into different phases or stages depending on the need of the customer throughout the journey.
-This will also allow you to understand better the order and type of every touchpoint.
+Every time a customer engages your brand, remember that customer actions are goal-driven.
+Break these down into different stages or phases depending on the need of the customer throughout the journey.
+This'll also allow you to understand better the order and type of every touchpoint.

 Make sure to include even those which you have little control over.
 Examples of these are referrals from friends or the customer’s personal online research.
 These touchpoints are often crucial, and will help you show how much your brand is able to generate organic interest.